abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 date: 2025-09-17
 ---

-It seems the usage of the `auto` keyword of C++ is still the subject of discussions.
-At least for some people (as it seems).
+It seems the usage of the `auto` keyword of C++ occasionally is still the subject of discussions.

 As being someone who likes using "almost always auto" (AAA), I'm really glad I do not have people who tell me when I'm allowed to use `auto` and when not.